Suitcase wheels and airport surfaces

 Awarded by the University of Nottingham, July 2020.

 Amy's academic background covers antimicrobial resistance, environmental microbiology, public health microbiology and laboratory technique.
-Her dissertation focused on ESBL-producing Escherichia coli, examined under the guidance of the School of Life Sciences.

 For expert commentary, campaign collaborations, study commissions or research enquiries.